 - If a horse is tied outside of its stable please be very cautious around it and seek staff advice before approaching

-- Car divers please be aware horses can be easily spooked so stay well back if a horse is being led down the road outside the farm
+- Car drivers please be aware horses can be easily spooked so stay well back if a horse is being led down the road outside the farm

 About the animals